Why The Best Welder For Beginners Is A MIG Welder

-Some gasless-only welders are promoted as MIG.
-But these only run flux-core wire and lack the versatility and ease of use features found in a full MIG machine.
+Many gasless-only welders are described as MIG machines.
+But these only run flux-core welding wire.
+They lack the versatility and ease of use found in a full MIG—Metal Inert Gas welder.

 You’ll have your new MIG welder ready to weld within minutes of unboxing.